More Information about the Integers PD Program

 What will you do in the workshop?

-- Focus on 6th and 7th grade integer standards from Common Core State Standards.
+- Focus on 6th and 7th grade standards for positive/negative numbers from Common Core State Standards.

 - Explore two models: number line representation and chip model.

 - Use multiple approaches including visual representations and kinesthetic activities.

 - Learn to use formative assessment probes for finding out about studentsí misconceptions.

 - Try research-based strategies for addressing student misconceptions.

 - Examine and discuss student work samples.